Adjective-Object/Adjective-Object.github.io/projects/2016-05-11-wardscore.md

 img: img/placeholder_base2.jpg
 ---

-Wardscore is a tool to track player's warding in the online MOBA game [League of Legends](http://leagueoflegends.com) It has over [[ NUMBER ]] unique users to date
+Wardscore is a tool to track player's warding in the online MOBA game [League of Legends](http://leagueoflegends.com) It has over 5,000,000 unique users to date